Menominee, Michigan: Sports

-Menominee, like most good sized towns embraced the newly emerging 19th century sport of football.
-A local group took the name of North End Athletic Club and under Manager McPhaul, were the visiting opponent for the newly formed Green Bay team sponsored by the Indian Packing Co. led by the eventual legend Captain Curly Lambeau.
+Menominee, like most good-sized towns, embraced the newly emerging 19th-century sport of football.
+A local group took the name of North End Athletic Club and, under manager McPhaul, were the visiting opponent for the newly formed Green Bay team sponsored by the Indian Packing Co. led by captain Curly Lambeau.
 The Indian Co.
 Packers of Green Bay defeated the N.E.A.C.
 Colts of Menominee 53–0 at Hagemeister Field.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.48 sqmi, of which 5.15 sqmi is land and 0.33 sqmi is water.
 It is the southernmost city and location in Michigan's Upper Peninsula.

 Menominee has a cairn marking the halfway point between the North Pole and the Equator.
 This is slightly north of the 45th parallel north, due to the flattening of the earth at the poles.
 This is one of six Michigan sites and 29 places in the U.S.A. where such signs are known to exist.

 Menominee, Michigan, is also the site of the Menominee Crack, an unusual geological feature that formed spontaneously in 2010.